El Salvador: Economy

 As with other former colonies, El Salvador was considered a mono-export economy (an economy that depended heavily on one type of export) for many years.
 During colonial times, El Salvador was a thriving exporter of indigo, but after the invention of synthetic dyes in the 19th century, the newly created modern state turned to coffee as the main export.

 The government has sought to improve the collection of its current revenues, with a focus on indirect taxes.
 A 10% value-added tax (IVA in Spanish), implemented in September 1992, was raised to 13% in July 1995.
 Inflation has been steady and among the lowest in the region.
 As a result of the free trade agreements, from 2000 to 2006, total exports have grown 19% from $2.94 billion to $3.51 billion, and total imports have risen 54% from $4.95 billion to $7.63 billion.
 This has resulted in a 102% increase in the trade deficit, from $2.01 billion to $4.12 billion.

 In 2006, El Salvador was the first country to ratify the Central America-Dominican Republic Free Trade Agreement (CAFTA) — negotiated by the five countries of Central America and the Dominican Republic — with the United States.
 CAFTA requires that the Salvadoran government adopt policies that foster free trade.
 CAFTA has bolstered exports of processed foods, sugar, and ethanol, and supported investment in the apparel sector, which faced Asian competition with the expiration of the Multi Fibre Arrangement in 2005.
 In anticipation of the declines in the apparel sector's competitiveness, the previous administration sought to diversify the economy by promoting the country as a regional distribution and logistics hub, and by promoting tourism investment through tax incentives.

 In June 2021, President Nayib Bukele said he would introduce legislation to make Bitcoin legal tender in El Salvador.
-The Bitcoin Law was passed by the Legislative Assembly of El Salvador on 9 June 2021, with a majority vote of 62 out of 84.
-Bitcoin officially became a legal tender on 7 September 2021, ninety days after the publication of the law in the official gazette.
+The Bitcoin Law was passed by the Legislative Assembly of El Salvador on 9 June 2021.
+Bitcoin officially became a legal tender on 7 September 2021.
 As part of the law, foreigners can gain permanent residence in El Salvador if they invest 3 Bitcoin into the country.
 The implementation of the law has been met with protests, with the majority of the country being against using Bitcoin as legal tender.
-According to a survey conducted by the Salvadaran Chamber of Commerce, as of March 2022 only 14% of merchants in the country processed at least one Bitcoin transaction.